datakind/affordable-housing-tooling/workstream1/documentation/README.md

 ## Financing information

+The next set of variables outline the sources of financing for the project, including the contribution requested from the CMF.

 - ```txtTotProjCost```	is the total projected cost of the building project.
   It must be a positive integer.